 What is the Purpose of Audit Documents?

 The purpose of an audit document is to get an overview of a company’s financial statements to make sure they are compliant with laws and regulations.
-Audit documentation is a form of document that shows procedures applied in an auditing process by the auditor.
-Similarly, an auditor will include evidence obtained and conclusions reached in the audit document.
+Audit documentation is a form of documentation that shows procedures applied in an auditing process by the auditor.
+Similarly, auditors will include evidence obtained and conclusions reached in the audit document.

-In addition, the content of each document can vary in quality and type based on the professional’s judgment.
-Audit Documents can also hold specific document requirements – such as Appendix A Paragraph 15.
+Additionally, the content of each document can vary in quality and type based on the professional’s judgment.
+Audit documents can also hold specific document requirements – such as Appendix A Paragraph 15.
 Above all, an audit document needs to aid the auditor in conducting and supervising an audit.

 What are the Different Types of Audit Documentation Evidence?

 The type of evidence used can vary between audit documents depending on those documents’ specific purpose.
-However, here are some of the most commonly used forms of evidence.
+Listed below are some of the most commonly used forms of evidence.

-Physical Analysis: Auditors will typically do this type of analysis to confirm the existence of assets and/or their condition.
-This type of examination is a major source of audit evidence on fixed assets.
+• Physical Analysis: Auditors will typically complete a physical analysis to confirm the existence and or condition of.
+This type of examination is a major source of audit evidence for fixed assets.

-Confirmations: This type of documentation relies on third parties to confirm various aspects of financial statements.
-For example, third parties can be entities such as a bank that confirms accounts’ payable records.
+• Confirmations: This type of documentation relies on third parties to confirm various aspects of financial statements.
+Third parties are entities, such as banks, that confirm an accounts’ payable records.

-Documentary Evidence: This evidence consists of internal processing documents, emails, and logs.
-Auditors use this documentation to vouch and trace parts of the auditing procedure.
+• Documentary Evidence: This evidence consists of internally processing documents, emails, and logs.
+Auditors use this documentation evidence to vouch and trace parts of the auditing procedure.

-Analytical Procedures: Auditors will usually use this procedure to perform their calculations.
-In this way, analytical procedures provide accurate evidence and truth regarding financial statements and any accounting record that is given by the clients.
+• Analytical Procedures: Auditors will usually use this procedure to perform their calculations.
+In this way, analytical procedures help provide accurate evidence and truth regarding financial statements and any other accounting records given by clients.

-Oral Evidence: Auditors will typically interrogate company leaders regarding business operations before designing the auditing procedures.
+• Oral Evidence: Auditors will typically interrogate company leaders about business operations before designing the auditing procedures.

-Observational Evidence: The auditor will observe and take notes of how a client processes their work.
+• Observational Evidence: Auditors will often observe and take notes of how a client processes their work.
 They specifically observe how the client goes about handling operations, policies, and protocols to find their weaknesses.

-Audit documents will typically show that certain standards in the fieldwork have been observed.
-This includes:
+Audit documents are typically used to show that certain standards in the have been observed and are being met.
+This includes confirming that:

 Interestingly enough, audit documents can be used as audit evidence.
 Moreover, examples of documents/evidence can consist of audit programs, analysis, confirmation/representation letters, entity documentation copies, and schedules prepared by the auditor.
 This type of documentation can be in the form of paper, electronic documentation, or any other form of media.